What your stored decorations & lake nutrients have in common

 How stored nutrients cause problems

-This autumn, collect your leaves for removal according to your local guidelines, or use them to create a healthy compost pile.
+This year, collect your leaves for removal according to your local guidelines, or use them to create a healthy compost pile.
 Be sure not to sweep them into the street, as they can clog storm drains and cause other problems.
 Leaves are also an excellent way to naturally enrich the soil in your garden!
-Be sure not to dispose of them in your lake.
+In any case, be sure not to dispose of them in your lake.
 Even though the impact of proper leaf disposal will not be immediately visible, you are helping your lake and its inhabitants stay healthy.